Tube-Based Robust Control Strategy for Vision-Guided Autonomous Vehicles: MPC Schemes for the Lane-Keeping Problem

+\end{assumption} Appropriate selection of $\mathbb{T}$, ${\bf P}$, and ${\bf K}_f$ can ensure that the following elementary closed-loop properties of Problem 1 are satisfied \cite{May00}: \begin{proposition} If Assumptions 1\textendash4 hold, the solution of Problem 1 yields the optimal control sequence and the associated optimal state sequence.
+The model predictive control law ensures that the optimization problem remains feasible at all times and that the system is exponentially stable for all initial states in $\mathbb{X}$. \end{proposition}

-The first component of the optimal control sequence of this MPC problem is chosen to guide the ego-car.
-The control law is
+The control parameters and constraints used in (3) and (4) are listed in Table II.
+The first component of the optimal control sequence of the MPC problem is selected to guide the ego vehicle.
+The relevant control law is expressed as follows:

-where ${\bf x}_0$ are the current actual states.
-Clearly, the solution to Problem 1 obtained by the nominal model (2) is a rudimentary approximation of the true solution of the MPC problem for the actual system model (1).
-This nominal-MPC scheme is valid for at low speed or for small-curvature roads.
-In our previous study \cite{Lee24}, vehicles guided by this nominal-MPC algorithm were demonstrated to sometimes leave the lane unintentionally when entering tight turns at high speed.
+where ${\bf x}_0$ represents the current actual states.
+Clearly, the solution obtained for Problem 1 by using the nominal model (2) is a rudimentary approximation of the true solution of the MPC problem for the actual system model (1).
+This nominal MPC scheme is valid at low speed or for small-curvature roads.
+In our previous study \cite{Lee24}, vehicles guided by this nominal MPC algorithm occasionally left the lane unintentionally when entering tight turns at high speed.